esync-network/docs/docs/validators/node_maintenance.md

     cd keystore

     ls

+    exit
     ```

     Record the filename from the output.

+    Example: `UTC--2021-10-11T15-23-03.0123456789--0123456789abcdef0123456789abcdef12345678`

+    A keystore file is typically associated with blockchain-based systems and is used to store private keys securely.
+    Let's break down the example filename:
+    - **UTC--:** This is a prefix that indicates the file is following the Universal Time Coordinated (UTC) format.
+It helps in identifying the timestamp
+    format of the file.
+    - **2021-10-11T15-23-03.0123456789:** This part represents the date and time when the keystore file was created or generated.
+In the example, it shows October 11, 2021, at 15:23:03, with milliseconds represented by 0123456789.
+    - **--:** This is a separator in the filename, which helps separate the timestamp from the next part.
+    - **0123456789abcdef0123456789abcdef12345678:** This part is the unique identifier for the keystore file.
+It's the wallet address of the wallet the keystore is holding.

     To ensure a local backup of the keystore file, execute the following command to copy the keystore file: